The Faroese Grindadráp hunts of Pilot Whales and Dolphins

 It is true that a large part of the resulting pilot-whale meat and blubber is divided up among those who take part in the hunt, and then divided up to the local community.
 However, pilot whale meat and blubber also ends up being sold in various Faroese stores, in the Miklagarður supermarket in the SMS Shopping Centre in Torshavn and the outdoor market at the capital’s harbour - and tourists can purchase and eat pilot whale at establishments such as the Hotel Hafnia’s Kafe Kaspar in Tórshavn, the Marco Polo restaurant, Bowlinghøllin á Hálsi and the Michelin starred KOKS restaurant and at many more establishments.
 There has been for many years now, a commercial element to this hunt despite the repeated claims of the Faroese government.
 Additional profit can always be made by the Faroese selling the teeth of the pilot whales on cord or chain necklaces to naive foreign tourists who often illegally import to their home country as souvenirs.

-Why anyone, including the Faroese themselves, would choose still to eat pilot whales today is a mystery.
 As the Danish food critic Trine Lai rightly points out on her recent food blog about KOKS restaurant on the Faroes: “The pilot whale is in fact not considered human food anymore, because it is full of mercury and other heavy metals from the pollution of the Atlantic Ocean”.
 This is Scientific fact, peer reviewed and published in the ‘New Scientist’ in 2008 in a research article by the Faroe Islands chief medical officers Pál Weihe and Høgni Debes Joensen who concluded that the pilot whale meat was unsafe for human consumption because of high mercury content.
 The two scientists detailed also in their research how mercury poisoning could trigger a range of ailments including fetal neural development, high blood pressure, circulatory problems and possible infertility – all too common symptoms observed in the small Faroese population.

 Despite claims by some Faroese journalists and bloggers - the grindadráp is not designated as sustainable under ASCOBANS (Agreement on the Conservation of Small Cetaceans in the Baltic, North East Atlantic, Irish and North Seas) due to both the lack of accurate pilot-whale population data, and the ocean areas covered by the treaty in regards to Appendix II species.
 The grindadráp has also not been declared “sustainable” by the CMS (Conservation of Migratory Species of Wild Animals) either, for the same reasons.